 Proper framing techniques will speed and simplify your process.
 Follow these simple steps to get your frame erected quickly and much more easily than standard post and beam framing practices.

 I recently received the following question from a visitor to my blog named Pat.
-I get this question and variations of it quite often.
-Here is the question: I have a house built in 1911, the wood frame is 2×10 and 2×4 pine construction the wood is now so strong that a nail must have […]
+I get questions on using straw bales to insulate a house quite often.
+Here is what Pat wrote: I have a house built in 1911, the wood frame is 2×10 and 2×4 pine construction the wood is now so strong that […]

 My mother in law is currently having a barn built for her horses.
 I have been very impressed with the speed in which the structure has gone up.
 Three to four men have been working on the site for a bout a day and a half and the entire frame is up and most of […]